CyrilCermak/modular_architecture_on_ios/README.md

 app using a modular approach, where each team can be responsible for particular frameworks (parts of the app) that are then linked towards final customer-facing apps.
-That will most certainly take time as it will not be easy to transform it but the future of the company's mobile engineering will be faster, scalable, maintainable and even ready to distribute or open-source some SDKs of it to the outer world.
+That will most certainly take time as it will not be easy to transform it but the future of the company’s mobile engineering will be faster, scalable, maintainable and even ready to distribute or open-source some SDKs of it to the outer world.